ethanbrianly/Climate-and-Income-Across-Global-Cities/README.md

   - Excel

 **Data Cleaning & Preparation**
-  -Removed rows with null or redundant values -Transposed temperature table to match the format of the income table -Separated country and city into two different columns to join tables efficiently -Found the average temperature each year for every city using daily records -Standardized city names
+  - Removed rows with null or redundant values
+  - Transposed temperature table to match the format of the income table
+  - Separated country and city into two different columns to join tables efficiently
+  - Found the average temperature each year for every city using daily records
+  - Standardized city names
-  -Joined tables on the condition of having the same city 343 cities were matched during the process.
+  - Joined tables on the condition of having the same city 343 cities were matched during the process.

 **Exploratory Analysis**
 Visualization: Scatterplot of temperature vs income.
-  -X-axis: Average temperature
+  - X-axis: Average temperature
-  -Y-axis: Average income
+  - Y-axis: Average income
-  -Trendline: y = -40.32x + 1858
+  - Trendline: y = -40.32x + 1858
 The trendline showed a negative relationship, indicating that places with higher temperatures generally experienced more economic struggle.
-  -R² = 0.0677
+  - R² = 0.0677
 However, the R2 value was quite low, conveying that the data points did not fit the regression model well.

 **Conclusion**